 "We encourage every patient with asthma to create their own personal plan with their provider," said Selly.
 "And it should be reviewed and updated once a year."

 Research has linked the asthma action plan to a decrease in emergency department visits, fewer hospitalizations and improved lung function.

-An asthma action plan
+An asthma management plan

 The plan also highlights ways to control asthma triggers.

 - In the green zone, the patient is symptom-free and doing well

 - In the yellow zone, his or her symptoms are getting worse and may require treatment, such a quick-relief medicine

 - In the red zone, the symptoms are at their worst and require immediate medical attention.

 "As we work with each patient to write their plan, we identify triggers that make their symptoms worse and they develop a higher level of understanding of their own symptoms," Selly explained.
 “The plan becomes a short, simple, written document that may be shared with others who may be there to help when asthma is triggered, such as a spouse, teachers and the school nurse.
 It helps them know what to do."

 To help assure that asthma patients have their asthma under control, Allina Medical Clinic staff proactively contact patients who have not been seen in the clinic in the past year.
 Using a brief questionnaire called the Asthma Therapy Assessment Questionnaire (ATAQ), they can determine how well asthma is controlled.
 If the questionnaire score is too high, they recommend an office visit.